FenixAlliance/ABS.Docs/English/Modules.md

 To create a Module for the Alliance Business Suite, you'll need to create a new Razor Class Library with DotNet.
 Then add a reference to the `FenixAlliance.ABP.SDK` Nuget package to your project and implement the `IModule` interface.

-This will give you access to the entire dependency tree of the Alliance Business Suite, which includes things like Internal Services,
+This will give you access to the entire dependency tree of the Alliance Business Suite, which includes things like Internal Services, Database Access, and Initialization Middleware Entrypoints (to register your own custom services or InternalServices implementations).
+From there, is just like developing any other ASP.NET Class Library, but without having to worry about things like StartUp processes or complex application dependency wiring.

 # What Can Modules Do?
 Modules make it easy to convert a basic Alliance Business Suite instance into a fully functioning online storefront, a membership site, a blog, or a website capable of handling the complex professional needs of a multinational corporation.
 Generally, Modules can add essential functions that are useful for any Alliance Business Suite instance, as well as features for specific needs.